 Another popular class of beads is Pandora beads.
-In general I pretty much find what I look for in charms and fimo beads from eBay without much problem, and the price I paid was not really a rip-off!
+In general, I pretty much find what I look for in charms and Fimo beads from eBay without much problem, and the price I paid was not really a rip-off!

 This is a useful site if you are looking for display and storage systems, a necessary feature if you sell your handcrafted jewelry at crafts fairs or even storefronts.

 I routinely turn to this site prior to participating in the various craft show events.
-The price tags look decent and they also guarantee fast shipping at reasonable rate.
+The price tags look decent and they also guarantee fast shipping at a reasonable rate.

 The only exception is the findings selection.
 Not only the range is impressive, it